avahoffman/urban-weed-genomics/Supplement.md

 make_pca_city_and_pctimp_all()
 ```

-In addition to coloring points by city, we also colored points by NLCD
+In addition to coloring points by city in the main manuscript, we also
-Urban Cover %.
-Note that in the pdf version of this document, the figure
-might appear on the next pages.
+colored points by % impervious surface, derived from the [NLCD
+data](#preparing-nlcd-data).

+.

 ``` r
 make_pca_pctimp_only_all()